 Sometimes you have to wait for him to do something or order him to do something again before he actually does it.

 While it is an interesting aspect of Trico as a character, I know that some players do find it frustrating.

 The Music Is Fantastic!

 The music by Takeshi Furukawa is fantastic, it sounds so good!
-There isn’t a lot of music that plays all the time during the game, but it comes on when the game has poignant moments, memorable sections of the game where the music will start.
+There isn’t a lot of music that plays all the time during the game, but it comes on when the game has poignant moments.
+There are memorable sections of the game where the music will start.

 The camera in this game has the Team Ico problem of the wonky camera.
-The camera follows the boy and Trico around the environment, but if you climb on Trico and you’re in a tight space and sometimes if you are in tight spaces, the camera will fade to black and you’ll be confused about where you are because you can’t see the boy.
+The camera follows the boy and Trico around the environment, but if you climb on Trico and you’re in a tight space, the camera will fade to black and you’ll be confused about where you are because you can’t see the boy.